Jantomz/polycomb/DESIGN.md

 ## Overview of the Application

 Polycomb has two main ways to use it, as an admin, or as a user/speller.
 As an admin, you can create competitions and add details to them.
 You can upload files and wordlists for spellers to access.
-As a speller/user, you can access all the information and files the administrator has put up, as well as practice the word lists provided :)
+As a speller/user, you can access all the information and files the administrator has put up, as well as practice the word lists provided :) The video linked in the README will give a fun demo.

+Notes on Goals:
+I achieved all goals that I made, except for intentionally leaving out payment and the leaderboard system.
+The payment will not be added here, as that contains actually API keys I can't disclose, and so would make the local version quite difficult.
+The leaderboard system was avoided as that is actually skewed against the rules of a spelling bee, where the spellers can technically compete before the competition.
+However, since I left these stretch goals out, I decided to make the editing and audio/file components of the application more robust, which I hope makes up for it.
+The ability to edit posts, templates, schedules and other things is quite neat, and I did not think about adding that before.